Best Monitor for VALORANT – The Ultimate Guide

 When coming up with this list we added the users of the XL2540 to those that use the XL2546 since both monitors are pretty much the same.
 The major difference is that the XL2546 comes with DyAc and the Xl2540 doesn’t.

 Zowie have made a name for themselves as the producers of no-nonsense and straight to the point gaming peripherals and products, and the XL2546 is a beautiful example of that.
 At first glance you wouldn’t even think this is a top of the line gaming monitor: there are no crazy curves to be found, nor are there RGB strips or dangerous looking logos.
 That’s because Zowie’s credo is to focus on what matters most: performance.
-With a fully adjustable stand complete with markings to help you remember (or write down, if you’ve got a sieve for a brain) the perfect screen position it’s clear that Zowie knows what gamers want.
+With a fully adjustable stand complete with markings to help you remember (or write down) the perfect screen position it’s clear that Zowie knows what gamers want.

 All about the performance